-There are many ways in which ship operations can be optimised.
-One of them is by optimising the trim of the vessel to achieve minimum fuel consumption.
-However, getting accurate data needed for trim optimisation is not easy, while being essential its success.
-Read about how it is used by one of the largest shipping companyies here.
+There are many ways in which fuel and emissions can be reduced in ship operation.
+One of them is by optimising the trim and draft of the vessel to achieve minimum fuel consumption.
+However, getting accurate data needed for trim optimisation is not easy, while being essential for its success.
+This is where CFD comes in.
+Read about how it is used by one of the largest shipping companies here.

 Trim optimisation data is acquired by performing self-propulsion simulations at different sailing conditions.
-The sailing conditions are selected based on the operational profile of the vessel, in order to minimise the cost of the study.
-The sets of sailing conditions are further refined during the study itself, as the calculated data sheds light on powering trends, showing where to focus more in order to achieve higher savings.
+The sailing conditions are selected based on the operational profile of the vessel, to minimise the cost of the study.
+The sets of sailing conditions are further refined during the study itself, as the calculated data sheds light on powering trends, showing where to focus more to achieve higher savings.

 Optimising Trim in Waves

 The simulations used for trim optimisation are typically performed in calm water conditions.
-It is generally accepted that otpimisatio trends present in calm water will be reflected in ocean waves conditions.
-It is however useful to check whether that is true for a few conditions where the savings exist, to verify that the savings will also be present in realistic predominant sea conditions which the ship encouters.
+It is generally accepted that otpimisation trends calculated in calm water will be reflected in ocean waves conditions.
+It is however useful to check whether that is true for a few conditions where the savings exist, to verify that the savings will also be present in realistic predominant sea conditions which the ship encounters.
 Have a look at a study done for an Aframax vessel on this link, and a video showing the comparison.